dortania/vanilla-laptop-guide-legacy/preparations/installer-overview.md

 has at least 16 GB (for the Full/offline Installer) or 4 GB (for the Recovery/online installer).

-**The bootloader software** tricks macOS into thinking it's running on a genuine Mac, by supplying software patches for the non-Mac hardware.
+**The bootloader** allows macOS to boot on hardware other than a supported Mac, by supplying software patches for the non-Mac hardware.
 This guide uses [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) although the USB installer created here could be used for other bootloaders (such as Clover).